-- Take the optional tour through Provence including visits to Orange, Avignon, Arles and the Mediterranean coast
+- Take the optional tours in Marseille and the Mediterranean coast in the fall; Provence including visits to Orange, Avignon, Arles and the Camargue in the spring.

 Why Study In Lyon?

-The Lyon semester and yearlong program offers an intensive language approach at L’Université Lumière Lyon 2 (University of Lyon 2), where you will be able to earn up to 12 credits of French in one semester.
+The Lyon semester and yearlong program offers an intensive language approach at at L’Université Catholique de Lyon (Lyon Catholic University, where you will be able to earn up to nine credits of French in one semester.
 Depending upon your language level, you will choose electives in culture, political science, cinema, economics, or literature taught specifically for USAC students.
 The university itself also offers the opportunity to enroll in courses with French students, taught in either English or French.
 You may choose to stay for one semester or a full year.